joelparkerhenderson/smart-criteria/README.md

 Questions that may help:

-  * When is this happening?
+  * When does this start and finish?
   * Why is the timing important?
+For example a set duration or set deadline?
   * Where can participants see a timeline, or calendar, or schedule, etc.?
+  * How do you track the time spent versus the work in progress?
   * Is there anything important that happens before this or after this?

 Alternatives: